prachi2805/kindori-2.0/README.md

 👉 **Appealing Hero Section**: Visually striking hero section that captures attention and sets the tone for the website

-👉 **Camp Exploration Section**: Showcase various camps in a dedicated section, allowing users to explore different options.
+👉 **Card Exploration Section**: Showcase various cards in a dedicated section, allowing users to explore different options.

 👉 **Engaging Kindori Section**: A compelling kindori guide section with informative content and captivating visuals.

 👉 **Feature-Rich Section**: A complex and feature-rich section offering advanced functionalities or in-depth information.

-👉 **Call to Action for Mobile Apps**: A call-to-action section encouraging users to explore the mobile app version, complete with download links.

 👉 **Footer**: Comprehensive footer section containing site and social media links for easy navigation and connectivity.